The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/faq.md

       Hypercharge.
   - question: Should I double weave between Heat Blasts?
     answer: No. 1.5s GCD allows a single weave only.
   - question: How do I use Wildfire?
-How many CGDs should it fit?
+How many GCDs should it fit?
     answer: Pair it with Hypercharge to get six GCDs into it.
 Wildfire can be used one GCD before or after Hypercharge but double weaving (Wildfire → Hypercharge) is the most ping friendly.
 It should fit five Heat Blast/Auto